Wall & Floor Tiling by Vetted, Insured Tilers

 Indicative pricing — your actual quote will vary

 Standard ceramic wall tiles (300x600mm) are €40–€65 per m² for fitting only.
 Porcelain floor tiles (600x600mm) are €55–€85 per m².
 Large-format porcelain (1200x600mm or larger) is €75–€110 per m².
 Natural stone is €70–€130 per m² fitting only.
 Wetroom waterproofing (membrane application before tiling) adds €18–€30 per m².
 A typical bathroom (15m² of tile total) is €1,200–€2,400 in tiling labour plus tile cost.
 Re-grouting an existing bathroom is €350–€650.
+Treat these as guide figures — awkward layouts, patterned designs like herringbone, and poor existing substrates all push labour up.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your tiler through Jobiit